m0jangles/BlackjackProject/README.md

 #### Lessons Learned
 Logic flow was the hardest part because the game can go down various paths depending on both player and dealer's hand values.
-Debugging wasn't hard, but rather time-consuming because I tried to keep from repeating code while still meeting the requirements of the game.
+Debugging wasn't hard, but rather time-consuming because I tried to keep from repeating code while still trying to meeting the requirements of the game.